ldabreo/planningalerts-mobile/README.md

  * Open the project in Studio

 **Setup Server Keys**
+Both the planning Alerts server and the Google APIs require keys that must be requested from PlanningAlerts and Google respectively by you.
+These keys are not stored with the project source code but rather supplied by the build user's gradle.properties file at build time (or as an env var if in TravisCI).
+See the  .._api xml files for mroe details.

+Note that the Google geo-coding service requires billing to be activated against the key's Google account.
+No key means your map will be blank.
+No PlanningAlerts key means you will not be able to fetch alerts from the PlanningAlerts server.
+To add your keys:
 * Add your mobile google maps, places and geocoding key "google_google_maps_key" to your gradle.properties file under your home directory /.gradle
 * Add your planning alerts API key "oaf_planningalerts_key" to your gradle.properties file under your home directory /.gradle